The ten year career of D5005 saw allocations to London Midland Region and Southern Region depots.

 Noted Derby Works June 1960.

 The condition reports assume that throughout the life of D5005 the bodysides had four upper/four lower ventilators on BIS side, five upper/four lower ventilators on non-BIS side, a split radiator screen on the non-BIS side and a standard screen on the BIS side and headcode disc brackets fitted (for use with SR six disc headcodes) on both cabs until withdrawal.

 1958 - 1959

 The use of D5000 - D5014/17 on the Southern Region was not without problems.
 Like a number of the early classes the Derby built Type 2s were found to be overweight, in this case almost five tons overweight.
-This heavier than expected axle loading was a major concern for the SR Civil Engineer, leading to D5004 & D5005 visiting Eastleigh Works in February to see what could be done to reduce the axle loadings.
+This heavier than expected axle loading was a major concern for the SR Civil Engineer, leading to D5004 & D5005 visiting Eastleigh Works in February to see what could be done to reduce the axle loadings. **It should be noted D5005 was noted brand new at Derby with no boiler water tank fitted**.
 The easiest solution was to remove the train heating boiler and boiler water tanks, this being done on locomotives D5002 - D5006, which made them a little more versatile in regard to their route availability, though the boilers were sorely missed during the winter.

 Freight workings using the Type 2s included the 3.05pm Hoo Junction - Hither Green freight, noted in April were D5005 (6th), D5009 (7th), D5010 (8th), D5000 (9th) and D5005 (10th).
 The next day (11th) D5005 worked the 1.32am Dartford - Hoo freight returning with the 3.10am to Hither Green.